ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/scouts-bsa-activity-topics/index.md

     B. How would the results be affected if two or three voters had cast strategic ballots (instead of sincere ballots), in an effort to “not waste their votes”?
     C. Which of the four voting methods do you believe is the right voting method for this decision in your unit?
 Why?
     D. Consider how we elect the president of the United States of America.
-        i.
-What voting method do we use? ii.
-What are its advantages and disadvantages? iii.
-Do you believe each voting citizen in the United States has an equal say in the vote tabulation? iv.
-Is it possible for citizens to cast strategic votes and influence the outcome of a presidential election?
+        1. What voting method do we use?
+        2. What are its advantages and disadvantages?
+        3. Do you believe each voting citizen in the United States has an equal say in the vote tabulation?
+        4. Is it possible for citizens to cast strategic votes and influence the outcome of a presidential election?
 2. Create a report that summarizes the results from the various voting methods, outlines your analysis, and comments on voting methods for the U.S. presidency.
 Share your report with your mentor.
 {{/requirements}}